davetoland/F1Api/README.md

 # .NET 7 Minimal API with Delegated Redis Caching

+An example API that uses Formula 1 data from a 3rd party to demonstrate fully asynchronous deserialisation of JSON data with Redis caching.

 ### HttpMessagageHandler interception with DelegatingHandler

 By using a DelegatingHandler in the HTTP message handling pipeline, we're able to intercept API requests as they come through from the HttpClient.